klaxa/mkvserver_mk2/Readme.md

 ```

-This will serve the file somevideo.mkv on localhost on port 8080 (so far only configurable in main.c) in real-time.
+This will serve the file somevideo.mkv on all interfaces on port 8080 (so far only configurable in server2.c) in real-time.

 You can also use stdin from a live feed for example: